-- (1) For a material listed on the shipping papers as "LIMITED QUANTITY" or "LTD QTY", the LIMITED QUANTITIES mark (the words LIMITED QUANTITIES or LTD QTY) must be displayed on both sides and both ends of trailers/containers as explained below (see Figure 8). - (a) The LIMITED QUANTITIES mark is required: - (i) When the entire load of hazardous materials is limited quantities. - (ii) For a mix of non-hazardous materials and hazardous materials in limited quantity. - (b) The LIMITED QUANTITIES mark is not required when there are limited quantities and other hazardous materials NOT in limited quantities, but you would placard for the regular hazardous materials. - (2) Packages containing dangerous goods in limited quantities need not be marked with the proper shipping name of the contents, but shall be marked with the UN number of the contents (preceded by the letters "UN") placed within a diamond.
-The width of line forming the diamond shall be at least 2 mm; the number shall be at least 6 mm high.
-Where more than one substance is included in the package and the substances are assigned to different UN numbers, then the diamond shall be large enough to include each relevant UN number.
+- (1) For a material listed on the shipping papers as "LIMITED QUANTITY" or "LTD QTY", the LIMITED QUANTITIES mark (see Figure 8) must be displayed on one side and both ends of trailers/containers as explained below. - (a) The LIMITED QUANTITIES mark is required: - (i) When the entire load of hazardous materials is limited quantities. - (ii) For a mix of non-hazardous materials and hazardous materials in limited quantity. - (b) The LIMITED QUANTITIES mark is not required when there are limited quantities and other hazardous materials NOT in limited quantities, but you would placard for the regular hazardous materials. - (2) A package displaying the LIMITED QUANTITIES mark is not subject to additional marking requirements for non-bulk packages (e.g., proper shipping name or identification number marking) unless it contains a hazardous substance or a hazardous waste.